jordanfb/PicoCADToolKit/README_FOR_PICOTOOLKIT.md

 value, this tool is capable of more precision.
 If you intend to move the UVs around in PicoCAD though it'll round the positions, so it may be worth rounding it here beforehand.
+6) "Clamp UVs to Screen" Sometimes a face's UVs will end up off the screen for whatever reason.
+Pressing this will move any offscreen vertices onto the edge of the screen.
+If the entire face is off screen it will be a flat line on the edge, but you can manually reach them and move the UV coordinates to their correct position.
-6) "Show UVs" This button will open up your default image viewer and show a 128x128 pixel image that has all the current UV maps on it!
+7) "Show UVs" This button will open up your default image viewer and show a 128x128 pixel image that has all the current UV maps on it!